 F.A.
 Cup-holders Chelsea soon found themselves two goals down against Wolverhampton Wanderers (Wolves) in their?

-F.A.
+Background: F.A.
 Cup-holders Chelsea soon found themselves two goals down against Wolverhampton Wanderers (Wolves) in their match on Saturday, but they eventually managed to draw level after one of their now-famous late-recoveries.

 A fierce downpour as the players warmed up led to freakish conditions with a greasy top surface and several pools of water covering the pitch.
 Wolves took advantage of these conditions by hitting the ball hard and often into the Chelsea penalty area in the hope of defenders' mistakes.

 The Chelsea and England goalkeeper Peter Bonetti soon found the greasy ball difficult to handle and when he failed to hold a centre from the Wolves right-back Shaw, 19 year old Ken Hibbitt--plaving his first game for the Midlands club--was there to slam the ball home.